New: Take a Free SAT Practice Test

 The question behind the question

 Is this score good enough for the schools we're targeting?
 Pull up each school's Common Data Set and find the SAT middle 50% range.
-If your child is above the 75th percentile, their score is an active plus; admissions officers will notice.
+If your child is above the 75th percentile, their score is an active plus.
 At or near the median, it's neutral.
 Below the 25th, it's working against them, and it's worth deciding whether to prep more or go test-optional.
+We've written about SAT ranges for Ivy League schools here.

 Should we submit this score or go test-optional?
 This is subtler.
 If your child's score is below a school's 25th percentile, submitting it likely does more harm than good.
 At or above the median, include it.
 We've written more on navigating this decision here.